j13z/stateless-ajax-rpc-example/README.md

   *Drawback:* Stateful, requires file management / expiration.

-3. **Serve the binary file directly** to the client (via an API URL, not a URL to a temporary file), or JSON on error.
+3. **Send the binary file directly** to the client (binary response on an API URL, not a URL that links to a temporary file), or JSON on error.

   *Drawback:* Client needs to handle this rather odd response format, as demonstrated here.